Archive for June, 2021

 Chapter 35

-Never have you cried for someone as when you did when Benjamin Ivry left to work in Paris in 1984.
-After he left, your old friend Carol Magar helped you negotiate the pass to the American Citizenship.
+Never have you cried for someone as you did when Benjamin Ivry left to work in Paris in 1984.
+After he left, your old friend Carol Magar helped you negotiate American citizenship.
 Eighteen years later, she died of cervical cancer, and five years earlier, Benjamin had returned from France.
 Was it his stance of irony that broke you apart as friends?
 You last spoke to him at a bookstore on Park Avenue and 57th Street.
-There, on the occasion of promoting his book “Maurice Ravel: His Life,” you introduced him to your husband David.
+There, on the occasion of promoting his book Maurice Ravel: His Life, you introduced him to your husband David.
 Benjamin excused himself and left abruptly to meet his agent.
 Later that year, Benjamin moved to Thailand.
 He became a biographer and translator of well-known 20th-century figures in the arts.
-Only thanks to the World Wide Web can you see his image, and his prose continues to provide you with his particular métier.
+Only thanks to the World Wide Web can you see his image as it ages, and his prose continues to provide you with his particular métier.
 He remains your provocateur.

 Chapter 36